-In most cases, the statute of limitations is two years from the date of the accident, and it applies to cases of international air travel, product liability or negligence claims against most states or the federal government.
+In most cases, the statute of limitations is two years from the date of the accident, and it applies to cases of product liability or negligence claims against most states or the federal government.
 For example, if an aviation accident occurred on October 1, 2015, you must file a Florida aviation accident claim by October 1, 2017.

-Common deadlines that may apply in Florida aviation accident cases:
+Standard deadlines that may apply in Florida aviation accident cases:

 The Florida legislature enacted a statute of repose, restricting or limiting product liability causes of action.
 Rather than establishing a time limit within which an action must be brought, measured from the time of accrual of the cause of action, the statute of repose cuts off the right of action after a specified time measured from the delivery of a product.
 The statute prevents plaintiffs from using modern standards and expectations to impose perpetual liability on manufacturers and distributors for outdated products.